AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 * **JSON file**: A type of computer file that stores candidate information.

 * **Terminal/Command Prompt**: A program where you type commands to run RecruitIntel.
 It is a text-based way to start and control the application.

+* **Field**: A specific piece of information about a candidate, such as their name, phone number, or email address.
+Fields are the individual components that make up a candidate's record and are identified by prefixes (e.g., `n/` for name, `p/` for phone number).

+* **State**: The current condition or status of the application, including all candidate data, display settings, and any active filters.
+When you use commands like `undo` or `redo`, you are moving between different states of the application.

 ## Command Summary